dzavalishin/mqtt_udp/dox/source/index.rst

 * :ref:`lua-lang-api`
 * :ref:`st-lang-api`

+If you want to test MQTT/UDP on a real hardware, take a look at :ref:`sketches` part.
+Ready made software is described in :ref:`integration` part.

 Now some words on MQTT/UDP idea.
 It is quite simple.
 Broker is a `single point of failure <https://en.wikipedia.org/wiki/Single_point_of_failure>`_ and can be avoided.
 Actual traffic of smart home installation is not too big and comes over a separated (by firewall) network.
 There are many listeners that need same data, such as: